blablacar/dgr/README.md

     `-- wait.sh
 ```

-This project is already valid which means that you can build it and it will result in a runnable ACI. (cnt always adds busybox to the ACI).
+This project is already valid which means that you can build it and it will result in a runnable ACI. (dgr always adds busybox to the ACI).
 But you probably want to customize it at this point.

 ## Customizing

 ### The manifest

-The cnt manifest looks like a light ACI manifest. cnt will take this manifest and convert it to the format defined in the APPC spec.
+The dgr manifest looks like a light ACI manifest. dgr will take this manifest and convert it to the format defined in the APPC spec.

-Example of a cnt-manifest.yml :
+Example of a aci-manifest.yml :
 ```yaml
 from: example.com/base:1
 name: example.com/myapp:0.1